 So what does this mean for your company?
 First, you should optimize your website to be easily found on mobile.
 Your business needs to be visible on the Internet.

 Secondly, you must ensure your website is accessible on any device.
-Your site should be mobile-friendly, and you should ensure it works on any device.
+It should be mobile-friendly and work on any device.

 Fequently asked questions about the Future of Mobile Devices